containerd/containerd/BUILDING.md

 * Debian/Ubuntu: `apt-get install btrfs-tools`
 	* Debian Buster/Ubuntu 19.10:
 	    `apt-get install btrfs-progs libbtrfs-dev`

-If you're building with seccomp, you'll need to install it with the following:

-* CentOS/Fedora: `yum install libseccomp-devel`
-* Debian/Ubuntu: `apt install libseccomp-dev`

 At this point you are ready to build `containerd` yourself!